Xvenn-03/NPNDOS/README.md

 a little story about the name of this script:

-The name of this script is from the woman's real name which I disguised, I know her, she's good even though I've never met her in person, at one point I thought we were together, it turned out I was just her escape, after a while I found out that she already had a new man, I'm not sad, just a little disappointed, if you see her I apologize for not being able to accompany you anymore, my heart always hurts when I see you with your new man
+The name of this script is from the woman's real name which I disguised, I know her, she's good even though I've never met her in person, at one point I thought we were together, it turned out I was just her escape, after a while I found out that she already had a new man, I'm not sad, just a little disappointed, if you see this I apologize for not being able to accompany you anymore, my heart always hurts when I see you with your new man

 see you again in another life☺️